ExperimentsHNL/popper-design/overview.md

 The Signup page allows the researcher to create a Popper account and go through the steps necessary to begin running experiments online.

-Signup form should containt the following fields:
+The Signup form should contain the following fields:

 - full name;